Healthy Recipes Blog

 The pork chops are served.

 Unlike pork steaks, which are well-marbled, pork chops are lean.
 They do have a tasty fat strip on their edge, but other than that, their meat is so lean that you should take care not to overcook them, or they could become dry and tough.
-The same is true for pork tenderloin and pork medallions, by the way.
+The same is true for pork tenderloin and pork medallions.

-In the past, the CDC recommended cooking fresh pork well-done.
+In the past, the USDA and CDC recommended cooking fresh pork well-done.
 Happily, the current recommendation is to cook it to medium (145°F with a rest time of three minutes).

 I find that frying these chops over medium heat for 4-5 minutes per side is perfect.
-But you'll need to adjust my instructions based on what's going on in your own kitchen.
+But you'll need to adjust my instructions based on what's happening in your own kitchen.

 Recipe FAQs